Probabilistic Predictions of Option Prices with Modular Approximate Bayesian Inference: Empirical Illustration and Forecasting Implications

-We evaluate the empirical coverage of the one-step-ahead predictive distribution defined in ( \ref{eq:approxpred}), with $h=1$, using the daily closing call option prices across the strikes and maturities described earlier.
 The predictive results are evaluated over the period from 3 January 2006 to 31 December 2021.
-Table \ref{tab:pred_opt} documents the empirical coverage of the prediction intervals, for the different levels of option maturity.
-The overall\textbf{\ }coverage statistics, reported in the bottom row of the table, reveal that the Heston option pricing model coupled with the modular ABI generates predictive option price distributions that are too narrow overall.
+Table \ref{tab:pred_opt} documents the empirical coverage of the prediction intervals, for a selection of option maturities, with more detailed results provided in Appendix E.2.
+The overall coverage statistics, reported in the bottom row of the table, reveal that the Heston option pricing model coupled with modular ABI generates predictive option price distributions that are too narrow overall.
 That said, we observe that predictions for short-maturity options are associated with very reasonable coverage statistics, particularly for options that mature within one calendar week.
 The method is most accurate in predicting options that mature within a trading day, with the empirical coverage statistics hovering just under the nominal coverage levels.

-We also report the empirical coverage statistics for the 90\% prediction interval catagorized by the moneyness ($k$) of the option contracts, in Table \ref{tab:pred_byk}.
-We observe that for short maturity options, the prediction interval produces more accurate empirical coverage if the option strike price is within close proximity of the closing spot price, that is, when $|k|$ is close to zero.
-For longer maturity options, this is not necessarily the case, with the empirical coverage being closer to the nominal level when $|k|$ is large in some instances.
+We also investigated the empirical coverage statistics for the 90\% prediction interval categorised by the moneyness ($k$) of the option contracts, with the results documented in Appendix E.2.
+In summary, the prediction interval produces more accurate empirical coverage if the option strike price is within close proximity of the closing spot price, that is, when $|k|$ is close to zero.
+This observation is not surprising, given that the \cite{heston1993closed} option pricing model is likely misspecified in terms of capturing the extreme tails that impact the prices of options with extreme moneyness.

-Despite the fact that we do not cater for any pricing errors in constructing the approximate predictive distribution of option prices, and that the predictive is based on the Heston model, which is well known to be misspecified as a theoretical pricing model, our method is still capable of producing reasonable predictive coverages.
+\spacingset{1.8} Despite the fact that we do not cater for any pricing errors in constructing the approximate predictive distribution of option prices, and that the predictive is based on the Heston model, which is well known to be misspecified as a theoretical pricing model, our method is still capable of producing reasonable predictive coverages.
 We purport once again, that the fact the model parameters are able to be updated daily to reflect the most recent changes in the market environment -- due to the extreme speed of the modular ABI method -- is critical to this outcome.